cuvva/terms/terms.md

 We reserve the right to charge you reasonable costs for chargebacks raised in your name, or against any payment cards you've used.

-You can use our app to purchase travel insurance for a companion joining you on your trip, provided you have their consent, subject to the limitations set out during the purchasing journey.

-We can't make changes to a product once it's been purchased, whether it's motor or travel insurance.
+We can't make changes to a product once it's been purchased.
 So if you purchase a motor insurance product, you wouldn't be able to change it to cover a different vehicle, for example.
 If you wanted to cover a different vehicle, you would need to get a new quote in the app, before purchasing a new motor insurance product.

 Referrals are intended for people you know.
 So please don't post your referral code publicly.
 We might limit how many people can redeem your code, and change your code, if we find it posted publicly.